-The first step in roasting is removing the last of the moisture from the beans.
+The first step in coffee roasting is removing the last of the moisture from the beans.
 The trick to this stage is to make sure not to over or under-cook the beans, but to cook them evenly.
 After this is done, we can start finessing the coffee to where we want it!

 When the beans are cooking and start to brown, there is a chemical change that happens where they go from green to a golden brown color.
 In both food and coffee, this is known as the Maillard reaction, and it’s what gives browned foods their distinctive flavor.
 Depending on how much time this process is given, we can change many aspects of a batches flavor like emphasizing sweetness or acidity, and developing bright fruity or darker chocolatey notes.

 In this final stage, we finish developing the flavors we encouraged and drew out in the Maillard stage.
-It’s up to the roaster when to end the process, and we usually smell the beans to check for the notes we want.
+It’s up to the roaster when to end the process, and we usually smell the coffee beans to check for the notes we want.
 Once they’re done, the beans are then cooled quickly to prevent them from cooking any more.
-Once this stage is complete, the beans are finally ready to be brewed!
+Once this stage is complete, the coffee beans are finally ready to be brewed!